yunfan/punyforth/README.md

 #### Uncaught exception handler

-An uncaught exception causes the program to print out the error to the standard output then terminate.
+An uncaught exception causes the program to print out the error to the standard output and terminate.

 You can modify this behaviour by reassigning the variable on-uncaught-exception with an execution token of a new handler.